Jberczel/metaprogramming_ruby_2_notes/02_object_model.md

 ### The Money Example

-money gem add set of utilitiy classes for managing money.
+The _Money_ gem adds a set of utilitiy classes for managing money.
 It allows you to call `Numeric#to_money`:

 ```ruby
 require "money"